The EEOB Graduate Program offers both M.S. and Ph.D. degrees in Evolution, Ecology, and Organismal Biology.

 The format of the dissertation is somewhat flexible (e.g., it may be a formally prepared 'stand-alone' document or a collection of autonomous research papers with appropriate introductory and summary sections), but must meet with the approval of the Graduate Division and the Dissertation Committee.
 It is the responsibility of this Committee to decide when data of sufficient quality and quantity have been gathered to demonstrate proficiency in independent research.
 The final Oral Examination includes a public formal presentation (seminar) on the dissertation research followed by a question period.
 Once the Committee is satisfied with the dissertation, and it is filed with the Graduate Division, all requirements for the Ph.D. will have been met.

 For more information please refer to the EEOB Graduate Program Handbook.

 The Master of Science Program

-The UCR Biology Department EEOB program offers a Master's Degree based on research; we do not offer a 'coursework' M.S. degree.
+The UCR Department of Evolution, Ecology and Organismal Biology offers a Master's Degree based on research; we do not offer a coursework M.S. degree.

-Thesis preparation should begin no later than the beginning of spring quarter in the second year.
+- Thesis preparation should begin no later than the beginning of Spring quarter in the student's second year.

 For both M.S. and Ph.D. students, evaluations of progress are carried out each year by the faculty of each specialization, or a committee thereof.
 All evaluations are reviewed by the Graduate Advisory Committee which is responsible for making specific recommendations to the Graduate Division concerning the student's progress.
 It is also the responsibility of the Graduate Advisory Committee to recommend exceptions to the normal time schedule occasioned by unusual circumstances.
 The student is notified in writing of the results of the annual evaluation and a copy is forwarded to the Graduate Division.